SCWR/postcss-design-convert/README.md

 [![Build Status][travis-ci-image]][travis-ci-url]
 <!-- [![Node.js Version][node-version-image]][node-version-url] -->

-babel plugin quickly introduce the echarts module on demand

 [PostCSS] plugin adjust the size of design draft when using viewport or rem layout.
 (e.g. cube-ui is based on 375\*667, but project design draft is based on 750\*1334)